Matt-Retrogamer/mister-rt4k-dv1-profiles-generator/README.md

 - **Verbose Output**: Optional verbose mode for detailed logging.
 - **Error Handling**: Checks for missing files and directories, providing meaningful error messages.

+## MiSTer DV1 Mode and RetroTINK-4K

+The RetroTINK-4K is compatible with the MiSTer's DirectVideo (aka DV1) video output mode.
+Compatible cores can output DV1 video over HDMI, which aims to preserve the original content's pixel-accurate video.
+To work within the HDMI standard, DV1 can often require resolution padding (black bars) and pixel multiplication.
+By including the padding and multiplication info in the HDMI transmission itself (via the HDMI SPD Infoframe), compatible devices can recreate a pixel-accurate image by cropping the frame and decimating any pixel duplication.

+**Auto-Decimate**: When set to "Infoframe" (recommended when using DV1), the RetroTINK-4K will use the DV1 infoframe data to set the correct decimation factor.
+"Measure" will try to guess the best decimation setting based on the characteristics of the image.
+Auto-Decimate can be disabled by selecting "Off".

+**Auto-Crop**: When set to "On", the RetroTINK-4K will use the DV1 infoframe data to automatically crop any black borders.
+Auto-Crop can be disabled by choosing "Off".

+Note that DV1 input can also automatically trigger profile changes, using the Auto Load DV1 Profile function:

+- **Auto Load DV1**: Will automatically load a DV1 profile, based on the detected DV1-compatible MiSTer core.
+Requires the name of the profile to match the core name, and for the profile to be located in the DV1 folder.
+Example: `sdcard/profile/dv1/core-name.rt4`.

+### Typical Use Cases for DV1 Mode with RetroTINK-4K

+1. **Automatic Profile Loading per Core**: By utilizing the Auto Load DV1 feature, the RetroTINK-4K can automatically load specific profiles per core.
+This is especially useful when combined with Scanlines (CRT Simulation) profiles for each machine, ensuring the correct display configuration with pixel-accurate representation through the auto-decimation and auto-crop features.

+2. **Vertical (Tate) Mode for Arcade Cores**: Another use case is to automatically switch and activate Tate mode (vertical orientation) for specific arcade cores.
+This ensures the correct display format without manual intervention.

+3. **Profile Overrides for Specific Display Needs**: You can always force a certain profile for a console or core if needed.
+For example, if you want to use a zoomed-in display or have a different preferred display configuration, the override function allows for complete flexibility.

 ## Table of Contents

 - [Requirements](#requirements)